MartinPucan/nexocris/README.md

 ## CSS
-for building css we use Parcell
+for building css we use Parcel https://parceljs.org/

+To run in development mode

 `npm run dev`

-for build production use this command
+For build production use this command

 `npm run build`